aamishhussain/aamishhussain.github.io/_projects/projects-2.md

 excerpt: "Removing the flat print bed constraint for 3D printers<br/><img src='/images/printer-tech-stack.png'>"
 collection: projects
 ---
-Although 3D printers could design models for prototyping such as designing and testing of structural elements it contained a problem; i.e. it could not print on non-flat surfaces.
+Although 3D printers are excellent for prototyping, such as in designing and testing structural elements, they have a significant limitation: they cannot print on non-flat surfaces.

-Relatively un-explored domain of 3D printing on a body part is the main challenge in this body of work, which is tackled using state of the art sensing technology.
+The relatively unexplored domain of 3D printing on irregular or complex surfaces, such as body parts, is the main challenge in this body of work.
+This challenge is addressed using state-of-the-art sensing technology and integration of hardware and software submodules.

 ## Tools Used:  [^1] ![alt text](/images/printer-tech-stack.png)